 DC Health Link plans are organized into four categories:

-- Silver plans have moderate monthly premiums, deductibles and copays and cover roughly 70 percent of care costs.
+- Silver plans have moderate monthly premiums, deductibles and copays.
+They cover roughly 70 percent of care costs.
 They’re the only plans eligible for cost-sharing subsidies.

 - Catastrophic plans, designed to cover excessive bills due to a medical emergency, are available for applicants up to age 29.
 Those older than 30 may be eligible for this kind of plan under the District’s hardship or affordability exemption.
 Applications are available online.